gaetano-foster/TerminalGraphicsLibrary/README.md

 ## Features

 ### Warnings:
-Any function, macro, or structure prefixed with _exp\__ is **experimental**.
+Any function, macro, or structure prefixed with _exp\__ is **experimental/unfinished**.
 They may not be very efficient, fast or well implemented.
 Use at your own risk.

 ### Structures:
 * struct coord - A coordinate